How Much Are Old Baseball Cards Worth?

 Age alone doesn’t guarantee value.

-- Cards with major creases, heavy stains, rounded corners, tears, or major discoloration lose a lot of their value.
+- Cards with major creases, heavy stains, rounded corners, tears, or significant discoloration lose much of their value.

 3. Reprints and Reproductions